katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 it is important to check the following things before submitting a translation contribution.

-### Check the list of supported languages
+### List of supported languages

 Chances are your language is already supported by Material for MkDocs.
 Hence, before investing your time and contributing a new translation for your language, ensure that your language is not already supported by checking the [list of supported languages].

-[:material-translate-variant:&nbsp; List of supported languages][List of supported languages]{ .md-button .md-button--primary }
+[:material-earth-plus:&nbsp; Search for your language][Search for your language]{ .md-button .md-button--primary }

-  [List of supported languages]: https://squidfunk.github.io/mkdocs-material/setup/changing-the-language/#site-language
+  [list of supported languages]: https://squidfunk.github.io/mkdocs-material/setup/changing-the-language/#site-language
+  [Search for your language]: https://squidfunk.github.io/mkdocs-material/setup/changing-the-language/#site-language

 Suppose Material for MkDocs already provides support for your language.
 In that case, you can check the completeness of the translations, which are displayed